 I keep telling myself I’m going to sit down and write a few candid paragraphs about how I happened upon Harvard–or how Harvard happened upon me.
 I’ve been putting it off, but the idea keeps popping back into my head–and so I’m going to quit putting it off.

 I’ll start by saying I didn’t plan on getting here.
-Over the years I developed a few different ideas of what I’d like to do in life and those ideas usually included traveling, mission work, humanitarian efforts, and writing.
-And recently, I’ve had this wonderful person (husband) in my life, which of course, makes everything even better, because life changes when you have a partner who believes in you.
+Over the years I developed a few different ideas of what I’d like to do in life and those ideas usually included traveling, humanitarian work, and writing.
+And recently, I’ve had this wonderful man in my life, which of course, makes everything even better, because life changes when you have a partner who believes in you.
 A few months ago after I read a news article about a certain billionaire U.S. presidential candidate, I looked at Waldir and said, “I should run for President one day” and he said, “You should.”
 Then he added, “Really babe, you should.
 What do we need to do to get you there?”

 And now I’m off topic.
 What I was saying–or what I was trying to get to–is that I didn’t have a plan of what I’d do after graduating with my BA in English.
 But one day toward the end of my junior year, the professor for whom I worked as a research assistant asked me if I had some time to talk.
-We met on campus and she brought me Jamba Juice.
-I thought we were going to talk about a work assignment she wanted me to do; instead, we sat down and started talking about life.
-At some point she asked me, “What are your plans?” as in What are your plans in life?
+I thought we were going to talk about a work assignment she wanted me to do; instead, we sat down and she asked me, “What are your plans?” as in, “What are your professional plans?”

+A few days later when I saw the professor again, she asked, “Have you thought about Harvard Divinity School?”
+I hadn’t.
+But as soon as she said the name, it felt right.
 As soon as I heard the name “Harvard Divinity School,” something inside me felt good.
 I knew nothing about this school.
 I knew divinity had to do with religion, and I knew the name Harvard, of course.
 I’d worn a Harvard t shirt since high school and half-seriously, half-jokingly talked about going there someday.
 But when it had come to applying for college, I applied to BYU (and BYU only) because it felt right.
-That’s the thing about me: Sometimes things just feel right–and sometimes I’m an all or nothing sort of girl.
+That’s the thing about me: I run with feelings, intuition.

 Surely, I told myself, I’m not smart enough.
 Surely, I told myself, I won’t be able to afford it.
 Surely, I told myself, I won’t be able to do well enough on the GRE or in the application process.

-And then–in the middle of all this Harvard pondering–I met and fell in love with, and MARRIED, Waldir.
+And then–in the middle of all this Harvard pondering–I met (and fell in love with, and married) Waldir.
 My negative self talk shifted a bit: Surely, I told myself, now that I’m married, I won’t be able to do this.
 Surely this won’t be able to work out for us.
 How could we merge our goals, our plans, our futures?

 Now, a year and a half after this all began, here I am on the eve of my first semester as a graduate student.
 Despite my own views of myself–that I “couldn’t” do this or that–here I am, going to Harvard Divinity School.

 Then there are the moments when a dream feels so right and good and true that I can’t let it go–even when holding onto it becomes painful because I’ve got to give something I’ve never given before, and that giving hurts.
 The dream becomes a calling worth pursuing.
 And so I go with it.
 I work.
-Others help me keep going when I don’t want to or don’t know how.
-And then I stand by and watch in awe as God orchestrates.
+People help me keep going when I don’t want to or don’t know how.
+And then I stand by and watch as God orchestrates.